JashandeepJustinBains/VMStation/.github/instructions/memory.instruction.md

 # Defensive Ansible Patterns (2025-10-03)
+# Cluster Join Automation (2025-10-03)
+- Root cause of missing nodes: No kubeadm join automation in playbook; fixed by adding robust, idempotent join block after preflight.
+- Next validation: Re-run deploy, confirm all nodes join and are Ready in kubectl.
 # TLS/Certificate Troubleshooting (2025-10-03)
 - All kubectl troubleshooting output and manual instructions now use --kubeconfig /etc/kubernetes/admin.conf --insecure-skip-tls-verify to avoid x509/certificate errors in self-signed clusters.
 - Always ensure /etc/kubernetes/admin.conf and /etc/kubernetes/pki/ca.crt are present and valid on masternode.